bfontaine/Dazibao/docs/report.md

 * This issue could have been resolved with real-time signals, but we would loose the broadcasting ability of "normal" signals.

-#### Known issues
+#### Known issues / Limitations

-* As default file watching is based on `ctime` of files, it can notify false modification, or miss some of them.
-This choice have been made to save ressources avoiding file parsing.
-Not a real issue since you can enable the reliable mode with `--reliable` option.
+* As default file watching was based on `ctime` of files, it could notify false modification, or miss some of them.
+To prevent these problem, we added another watching method, hashing file to be reliable.
+Since the first method save time and ressources we kept it and could be turned on with `--reliable 0` option.
+* Notification server use several threads to watch file and notify clients.
+  As signal SIGPIPE is supposed to be received often (every time a client disconnects), it is ignored, but it is the only signal caught.
+It means that receiving a signal asking for termination (SIGINT is caugth to free ressources before exiting), the server will crash.
+  We should set a signal handler to prevent it from happening.
+* Number of client able to connect simultaneously has to be determined by user when starting the server.

 ### Notification client

+Notification client is based on `notification-stupide.c`.

+#### Differences with `notification-stupide`

+* UNIX compatible (`notification-stupide` does not compile on mac OS X)
+* Can receive multiple notifications in one read (`notification-stupide` does not loop, and does not notify all files).
+* Can use a desktop notification service (as `notify-send` on ubuntu, but compatible with any application, see manual for configuration)
+* Handle error message received from server (message starting with E)

 #### Known issues